daemonio/reddit-poster/README.md

 with new posts, any of these new posts can grow bigger than yours.
 This can't be avoided -- except to delay the posting time even more, which the script doesn't do.

-\* : In reality `created_utc` is in seconds, but as an example consider it as time in hours.
+[1] : In reality `created_utc` is in seconds, but as an example consider it as time in hours.

+[2] : This value can vary between subs.
+The 100 value is kinda low so it can produce many "false-postives", that is, posts that seem to be highly upvoted but they're not.
+If the sub averages 5k or lower upvotes for the most upvoted post in a day, the 100 value works great.
+Big subs that averages 20k or more, this value must be changed accordingly. a^b

 # Database 'reddit.db'